Conda and Mamba#

 For simple environments with a small number of packages, you can create an

-environment named conda_env
+environment named mamba_env

-(or any name of your choosing)
+(or any name of your choosing) in your $HOME

 The -n